Meetings and Events

 We encourage all groups to hold gatherings virtually when possible.

-If an in-person meeting is required, it must be held in compliance with the guidance from Commonwealth of Virginia Executive Orders and Centers for Disease Control and Prevention guidance.
+If an in-person meeting is required, it must be held in compliance with guidance from University Policy 1103 Space Utilization and Scheduling, Mason’s Safe Return to Campus Plan, Commonwealth of Virginia Executive Orders and Centers for Disease Control and Prevention guidance.

 - Exits must be configured to reduce bottlenecks when people leave.